LuoXubo/Deep-learning-UCAS/README.md

 ## 1. Introduction

 This repository contains the course projects of the deep learning of UCAS.
-The projects are implemented using PyTorch and TensorFlow.
+The projects are implemented using PyTorch.

 ## 2. Projects